KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 : A system that collects data and sends it back to the server at specific intervals (or events).
 Usually used for collecting statistics of player behaviour.

 Time-To-Kill (TTK)
 : Refers to the time it takes for a specific item to kill an opoonent.
+Usually used in reference to shooters.

 ### U
 User Experience (UX)